ponsonio/challenge/employee_checkin/README.md

 7.- Factory Girl/Factory Boot gem could be adopted to create test data and seeds, still the size of the project and it's concerns isn't bifg enought to make this an important point.

+8.- Messages on the check in and out should use the build in message/exception functionalities

 ## Bugs: